mchanphilly/minispec/README.md

 Minispec
 ========

+I created this fork to make the `synth` tool more suitable for projects I'm working on.
+See my [blog post](https://www.martinchan.org/blog/extending-synth/) for more details.

+## Changes from fork
+- Remove the no-buffer option from `bufferCfgs` to work around a bug where some designs result in extremely large outputs compared to the other two options.
+- [TODO] Expand the `synth` command to accept Verilog `.v` files directly, alongside the existing support for Minispec `.ms` and Bluespec `.bsv` files.

+## (Original content)
 Minispec is a Hardware Description Language designed for teaching purposes.
 It is inspired by Bluespec, and the current implementation heavily leverages the Bluespec compiler, e.g., for type checking and to produce Verilog code.